All Episodes

 And he looks at Thompson.

-He's like, that's the fucking scheme.
+He's like, that's the fucking the ski.

 Oh, you got a bottle of what?

-Oh, if you got a bottle of Old Crow, like, no, we'll drink that.
+Oh, if you got a bottle of old crow, like, no, we'll drink that.

 And so they stayed up all night and they talked about the Vietnam War.

-And Buchanan was like containment, nuclear war.
+And Buchanan was like, containment, nuclear war.

 We're trying to get out of it.